Schema authoring guide

 Most of the time, you’ll use existing data types, either from DmnoBaseTypes

-, some by others.
-These data types are factory functions, and accept settings that control reusable behavior like validation rules.
-You should almost always be able to accomplish what you need with existing types - but of course you can author your own resuable types as well.
+or from a published plugin - some by DMNO, some by others.
+These data types are factory functions, and accept settings that control reusable behavior like validation rules and docs info.
+You should almost always be able to accomplish what you need with existing types - but you can author your own reusable types as well.

-Again, the syntax for extends
+The syntax for extends

 is rich, and best illustrated via some examples: